tdfacer/explain-it.nvim/README.md

 #### Explain Code

 <details>
-<summary>Visually select a block of text in your buffer, and have ChatGPT tell you what it does!
+<summary>Visually select a block of text in your buffer, and have OpenAI tell you what it does!
 Optionally customize the prompt included in your request.</summary>

   ![](https://github.com/trevordf/gifs/blob/main/explain_code.gif)